mio10/asteroids/README.md

 3. Run the game.

 ## Controls
-A, D to turn to turn left or right.
+A, D keys turn left or right.

-W to thrust.
+W key to thrust.

-X to shoot lasers.
+X key to shoot lasers.